-Orange Moscow Mules and Moscow Mule popsicles!
+Orange Moscow Mules and Moscow Mule vodka popsicles!
 A treat for all year long!

 We are big fans of Moscow Mules, and with National Moscow Mule Day coming up on March 3rd, we figured what better way to celebrate than a Moscow Mule and and a Moscow Mule Popsicle as a bonus!
-Of course a holiday deserves something more than just a simple Moscow Mule, so we came up with our Sunrise over Moscow Mule, which uses fresh squeezed orange juice to add a bright citrus splash to wake up this classic cocktail!
+Of course a holiday deserves something more than just a simple Moscow Mule, so we came up with our Sunrise over Moscow Mule, which is pretty much an orange moscow mule, because it uses fresh squeezed orange juice to add a bright citrus splash to wake up this classic cocktail!

 This post contains sponsored content brought to you by Smirnoff.
 We received free products to use in this promotion, but all opinions and views presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.